 There is much more involved in an annual visit to your OB/GYN than a pap test.
-Not only does your visit help to build a rapport with the individual who is privy to some of the most intimate details of your life, exams are also used as a well-woman checkup to assess other aspects of your health.
+Not only does your visit help to build a rapport with the individual who is privy to some of the most intimate details of your life, but exams are also used as a well-woman checkup to assess other aspects of your health.

-5 Reasons Why Annual OB/GYN Exams are Necessary
+5 Reasons Why Annual OB/GYN Exams Are Necessary

 – Check your weight and blood pressure.

 – Ask questions regarding nutrition, exercise, sexual activity, and address any concerns a woman may have.

 – Keep you up to date regarding immunizations, birth control options, or any other medical news pertaining to female health.

 – Perform a routine breast exam and/or instruct the patient how to do so to screen for suspicious lumps or irregular breast tissue.

 These visits build a rapport between the doctor and patient, making it easier to discuss intimate but necessary sexual and reproductive issues that may arise.